lextm/jekyll-theme-chirpy/_posts/2011-8-23-bigdipper-light-post-rc.md

 Yes, it has been promised for a few releases but I could not make it possible because Antlr may not be the correct choice after all.
 So now I think we may try out Gammatica.
 This parser generator powers Mibble MIB Parser (Java based) already, so it is very likely that we can use it for #SNMP targeting .NET.
 The only problem is that the ASN.1 grammar is licensed under GPL.
 If we use it, it means the new compiler will be licensed under GPL (I will consult the author first to see if there is any hope of less constraint license choice).

 I did not have any other feature planning for 8.0 yet.
-Let’s see what may come out then.
+Let's see what may come out then.

 Stay tuned.